hideraldobarbosa/MinimalApi/README.md

 ### In Minimal APIs, routing and endpoint mapping are handled directly within the app.Map method calls.
 This provides a clear and intuitive way to define the routes and their corresponding actions.

+## DI Integration:
+### Minimal APIs seamlessly integrate with Dependency Injection (DI) containers.
+Services can be easily injected into the endpoint handler methods, enabling better separation of concerns and testability.